andreybelkin/TeleJS/README.md

 If you use this in telegram-blocking-countries (like Russia), please use VPN to connect with it.
 You should get the app_id and app_hash from https://core.telegram.org/api/obtaining_api_id and place it into config.js

+You can run test with npm test, but use your phone number in signInUser method

 ## Initializing MtpProxy

 The main MTP wrapper class is `MtpProxy`, since you do not want to login into Telegram each time you run your app, you should implement two fucntions for saving and restoring the state of `MtpProxy` and pass them to `MtpProxy.init` method: